Kenneth Slessor: Career

 Ronald McCuaig was the first to produce an in-depth review of Kenneth Slessor (in The Bulletin in August 1939 and republished in "Tales out of bed" (1944)).
 The review was favourable, ranking Slessor above C.J.
 Brennan and W.B.
 Yeats.
 It was written a year before "Five Bells", which marked Slessor's move to modernism, a move inspired, according to Rundle and others, by McCuaig.
 The review therefore covers the pre-modernist parts of Slessor's poetry.

 According to poet Douglas Stewart, Kenneth Slessor's poem "Five Visions of Captain Cook" is equally as important as "Five Bells" and was the 'most dramatic break-through' in Australian poetry of the twentieth century.

 In 1944 he published his definitive volume of poetry, One Hundred Poems, and from that point on Slessor published only three short poems.
 Instead of writing poetry, after 1944, and for the rest of his life, Slessor chose to concentrate on journalism and supporting literary projects whose aim was to help develop Australian poetry.

 Slessor was a member of The Journalists' Club Sydney and served as its Vice-President 1940–1957, then as its President 1957–1965.
 A portrait of Slessor was painted by fellow Journalists' Club member William Pidgeon, who painted the portraits of practically every club president up to 1976.

 Awards

 In the 1959 New Year Honours, Slessor was appointed an Officer of the Order of the British Empire (OBE) for services to literature.

 Personal life

 Slessor counted Norman Lindsay, Hugh McCrae and Jack Lindsay among his friends.

-At the age of 21, Slessor married 28-year-old Noëla Beatrice Myer Ewart Glasson (born 1894) in Ashfield, Sydney, on 18 August 1922.
-Noëla was the daughter of Australian soprano and music composer Annie May Colette Summerbelle (1867–1949) and Herbert Edward Glasson (1867–1893), who was later convicted of murder.
+At the age of 21, Slessor married 28-year-old Noëla Beatrice Myer Ewart Glasson (born 25 December 1893) in Ashfield, Sydney, on 18 August 1922.
+Noëla was the daughter of Australian soprano and music composer Annie May Colette Summerbelle (1867–1949) and Herbert Edward Glasson (1867–1893).
+She never knew her father who was executed at the Bathurst Gaol on 29 November 1893, a month before her birth, after he was found guilty of a double—almost quadruple—murder of 24 September 1893.
 Noëla died of cancer on 22 October 1945.

 He married Pauline Wallace in 1951; and a year later celebrated the birth of his only child, Paul Slessor, before the marriage dissolved in 1961.

 He died suddenly of a heart attack on 30 June 1971 at the Mater Misericordiae Hospital, North Sydney.
 His ashes are interred in Rookwood Cemetery.